samuelandersoncodes/a-ride-to-adapt/README.md

   contrast-minimum.html)
 - Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user.
 - All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions.
-- All non-textual content had alternative text or titles so descriptions are read out to screen readers.
+- All non-textual content had alternative text or titles so that descriptions can be read out to screen readers.
 - HTML page lang attribute has been set.
 - Aria properties have been implemented correctly.
-- WCAG 2.1 Coding best practices well followed.
+- WCAG 2.1 Coding best practices are well followed.

 Manual tests were also performed to ensure the website was accessible as possible.